 Connecting with Nature

-During daily outdoor time, children have the opportunity to explore the woods and fields near the nursery school, and to develop a respect for and deeper connection with the natural world.
+During daily, extensive outdoor time, children have the opportunity to explore the woods and fields near the nursery school, and to develop a respect for and deeper connection with the natural world.
 Such activities as tending the nursery school gardens and practicing recycling help children become caretakers of the earth.

 HCNS works in partnership with the community as a whole.
-Every year we invite community members in to share their expertise and talents, and we take trips to places in the community that connect with our current areas of study.
-We have had visits from firefighters, authors, innkeepers, ski patrol members, medical providers, reptile owners and a veterinarian, among others.
-When parenting programs are offered, they are advertised to the Harpswell elementary school and open to the general public.
+Every year we invite community members in to share their expertise and talents, and we take field trips to places in the community that connect with our current areas of study.
+We have had visits from firefighters, authors, innkeepers, ski patrol members, medical providers, reptile-owners and a veterinarian, among others.
+We often arrange special visits to departments of interest at Bowdoin College.
+When parenting programs are offered, they are advertised and open to the general public.